-^a Turnover, salary trends, and salary action information was prepared from quarterly and year-end summary information received from the Office of the Comptroller of Public Accounts' Uniform Statewide Payroll/Personnel System (USPS) and Standardized Payroll/Personnel Reporting System (SPRS).
-Unless otherwise indicated, these data are reported for classified regular, full-time and part-time employees.
-Salary and benefit information was taken from the Office of the Comptroller of Public Accounts' Uniform Statewide Accounting System (USAS).
+^a Turnover and salary trends information was taken from the Office of the Comptroller of Public Accounts' Uniform Statewide Payroll/Personnel System and Standardized Payroll/Personnel Reporting System.
+Unless otherwise indicated, the data reported is for classified regular, full-time and part-time employees.
+Salary and benefit information was taken from the Office of the Comptroller of Public Accounts' Uniform Statewide Accounting System.